 Curriculum for the MFA in Creative Writing Program

-Each student is required to complete 36 hours of coursework and
+Each student is required to complete 36 hours of

 - Four of those courses must be graduate-level workshops in the